com-480-data-visualization/OutOfTouch/README.md

     </tr>
   </table>

   The above columns are final, after filtering out the data related to the gender and type of payment.
-In order to maintain the corectness of our data, we filtered out the entries, where the trip_distance is smaller and 0 and 100 miles.
+In order to maintain the corectness of our data, we kept the entries, where the trip_distance is between 0 and 100 miles.
 This dataset includes 2 special zones (**Unkown** and **Outside of NY**), which were removed from the final dataset.

 - **Bike Rides**: [City Bike NYC](https://s3.amazonaws.com/tripdata/index.html)